 Despite being such an explored tourist destination, Bruges remains a small city, its downtown can be fully visited in only one day.

-To visit Brugges there are two main routes, you can either take a ferry, as Brugges used to be a port city and still conserves its litoral and docks, or you can take the train from both Brussels or Ghent.
-Leaving from Brussels, the very next stop for the train will be Ghent, so bear this is mind, and perhaps plan a visit there as well.
+To visit Bruges there are two main routes, you can either take a ferry, as Bruges used to be a port city and still conserves its litoral and docks, or you can take the train from both Brussels or Ghent.
+Leaving from Brussels, the very next stop for the train will be Ghent, so bear this in mind, and perhaps plan a visit there as well.

 Belfry & Halle

-Once the house of the bishop or Bruges until 1794, it is now occupied by government offices of the West Flanders.
+The Provost’s House is nowadays occupied by government offices of the West Flanders.

 Basilica of the Holy Blood

 Built between 1376 and 1420, it is one of the oldest buildings in Bruges and the oldest Town Hall in the whole Netherlands.
-Don’t miss the Gothic Hall on the first floor of the building.
+It is, without a doubt, a masterpiece in Gothic architecture.

 Church of our Lady

-Also located in the Dijever Canal is the Groeninge Museum, that houses Bruges’ best collection of art.
-Besides traditional Flemish art the museum also displays neoclassic and post-war modern art asd well as a collection of views of old Bruges
+Also located in the Dijever Canal is the Groeninge Museum, which houses Bruges’ best collection of art.
+Besides traditional Flemish art, the museum also displays neoclassic and post-war modern art as well as a collection of views of old Bruges

 Museum St Janshospital